icufi/Udacity-Project-2/readme.md

-# Udacity Project 2
+# Overview
-Landing page project with dynamic navbar creation, smoothscroll navigation to sections and visual cues for section elements in viewport.
+This project is a landing page that employs several types of Javascript loops to create a dynamic navbar, smoothscroll navigation to content sections and visual cues for section elements in users viewport.